What is Post Clipping Alopecia?

 Recovery of Post Clipping Alopecia in Dogs

 Take care to ensure that your pet does not suffer from sunburn on the now exposed skin.
 Sunburn on the skin can further complicate the regrowth stage as well as being painful for your pet.
-While the heat of summer can be great in some areas, dogs are perfectly adapted to deal with it even with the densest of hair.
+While the heat of summer can be great in some areas, dogs are often adapted to deal with it even with the densest of hair.
 Heavy double coated dogs like the Samoyed are insulated from the sun’s heat by their protective coats.

 While for owners the hair shedding and combing of the dog can be testing during these hot months, consider it a way of spending time with your best friend.
 A thorough carding of the coat or deshedding grooming will usually allow the thicker coats to breathe and prevent matting of the hair.
 The use of silicone based pet products when washing your dog will assist you to keep the hair in excellent condition when bathing your dog.
 In cases of post clipping alopecia that occur in the winter, a well fitting suitable canine coat will be necessary.